sarahdurks/readme-generator/written/README.md

 ### Licensing ✨ <a name="licensing"></a>

-This application is covered by the undefined license.
+This application is covered by the MIT license.

 ### Usage 💥 <a name="usage"></a>

-no rules!
+No rules!

 ### Tests 💎  <a name="tests"></a>

-i did console log testing
+Consolelog

 ### Contributing 🤝 <a name="contributing"></a>

-Resources and people who contributed include: internet guides and past bootcamp homework
+Resources and people who contributed include: my homework and internet guides
 <br />
-If you would like to contribute to the project further, then: say hi on twitter
+If you would like to contribute to the project further, then: Say hi on twitter

 ### Questions 😊 <a name="questions"></a>
 Get in touch with me on Github: [sarahdurks](https://github.com/sarahdurks)
 <br />
-If you have any questions, please contact me at: sarah@gmail.com
+If you have any questions, please contact me at: sarah@email.com

 ###### This README was generated with 🧡  by [The Ultimate README.md generator](https://github.com/sarahdurks/readme-generator)